Shazam (DC Comics): The New 52 relaunch

 In 2011, DC Comics relaunched their entire comic book lineup, creating The New 52 lineup of comics.
 The revamp began with a seven-issue miniseries, Flashpoint, which features an alternate timeline in which Billy Batson, Mary Batson, and Freddy Freeman are joined by three new kids, Eugene Choi, Pedro Peña, and Darla Dudley, as the "S!
 H!
 A!
 Z!
 A!
 M!
 Family."
 In this concept, all six kids say "Shazam!" in unison to become an alternate version of Captain Marvel named Captain Thunder.
 While the continuity would be altered again by the conclusion of the story, creating the "New 52" multiverse, the three new Shazam! kids would be reintroduced for later appearances.

 One of these relaunched series, Justice League (vol. 2), began featuring a Shazam! backup story with issue #7 in March 2012.
 The feature, written by Geoff Johns and drawn by Gary Frank, introduces Billy Batson and his supporting cast into the new DC Universe.
-As part of the redesign, Captain Marvel received a new costume designed by Frank with a long cloak and hood.
+As part of the redesign, the character received a new costume designed by Frank with a long cloak and hood, and a metallic belt instead of a sash.
+His lightning bolt appears as an opening into his body with magical energy visibly inside of him.
 Johns noted that the character's place in the world will be "far more rooted in fantasy and magic than it ever was before".
 The character also was officially renamed "Shazam" at this time.
 The Shazam! origin story, which included two full issues in Justice League (vol. 2) #0 (2012) and 21 (2013), reintroduced Billy Batson/Shazam, the Wizard, Black Adam, Tawny the tiger, and the Shazam Family (Freddy, Mary, Darla, Eugene, and Pedro) to continuity.
 The Shazam! feature concluded with Justice League (vol. 2) #21, preceding DC's crossover storyline "Trinity War" which heavily features the Shazam mythos.